JoonHyeok-hozy-Kim/upenn_mcit/ajiv.md

 - I am so thrilled to start a new journey there.[(TOP)](#list-of-contents)

 # 15. 메릴랜드
-- "I'm looking for a job in Maryland, Virginia, or Massachusetts.
+- I'm looking for a job in Maryland.
-(Philadelphia or New Jersey. )
-- My top choice is Maryland.

 - I am familiar with Maryland because the
   - famous Johns Hopkins and Georgetown University are there.